rohancragg/blog-notes/docs/misc/scoop.md

 [coreutils](https://github.com/ScoopInstaller/Main/blob/master/bucket/coreutils.json) is a multi-tool package - *"a collection of GNU utilities such as bash, make, gawk and grep based on [MSYS](http://www.mingw.org/wiki/msys)"*
 !!!
 Tip
-    you can to use the Unix tool `ls` after installing `coreutils` but you first need to remove the `PowerShell` alias already in place\
+    you can use the Unix tool `ls` after installing `coreutils` but you first need to remove the `PowerShell` alias already in place\
     *i.e. add this to your Powershell `$profile`:*
 ```powershell
 Remove-Alias -Name ls